xuchen66/sphinx-emdocs/source/cryo-em_club.rst

 :Last-updated: 2024-8-20

 This page lists contents ot past Cryo-EM club talks and announcement of the upcoming meetings.
+The club hosts some casual local events which are likely cryo-EM related.
+Ximena Zottig and Johannes Elferich are co-organizers.

 Upcoming Meetings
 -----------------